openthread/ot-docs/site/en/guides/pyspinel/index.md

 # Pyspinel

-Pyspinel is a Python CLI for the [Spinel](https://openthread.io/platforms/co-processor#spinel_protocol) protocol, used to configure and manage [OpenThread NCPs or RCPs](https://openthread.io/platforms/co-processor).
+Pyspinel, available on the [pyspinel GitHub repository](https://github.com/openthread/pyspinel), is a Python CLI for the [Spinel](https://openthread.io/platforms/co-processor#spinel_protocol) protocol, used to configure and manage [OpenThread NCPs or RCPs](https://openthread.io/platforms/co-processor).
 This CLI is primarily targeted to CI tests, but can be used manually to experiment with and test OpenThread Co-Processor instances.